Sewer Repair in Somerset, CA

 A plumber El Dorado County wearing blue gloves and work boots is cleaning or inspecting a drain or sewer opening on a paved surface using a black hose or cable, with the round metal drain cover open nearby.

-Professional Sewer Line Service Somerset
+Somerset Sewer Line Service

-Somerset Sewer Repair Specialists
+Somerset's Sewer Repair Experts

 A worker in blue coveralls and gloves, possibly a plumber El Dorado County, uses equipment to clean or inspect a sewer manhole on a CA street.
 He kneels beside the open manhole, holding a red cable connected to a machine.

-Sewer Line Repair Process Somerset
+Somerset Sewer Repair Process

 A vacuum truck with a large red hose attached is parked on a paved road near a green fence and trees, possibly supporting a plumber El Dorado County job.
 The photo is taken from a low angle.